-Is Niger a rich country?
+Is Niger a wealthy country?

 Niger is a landlocked, Sub-Saharan nation, whose economy centers on subsistence crops, livestock, and some of the world's largest uranium deposits.
 Agriculture contributes approximately 40% of GDP and provides livelihood for over 80% of the population.
 The UN ranked Niger as the second least developed country in the world in 2016 due to multiple factors such as food insecurity, lack of industry, high population growth, a weak educational sector, and few prospects for work outside of subsistence farming and herding.